 - If you are making more than two or three trips a year – hopefully you will be – then you will probably get a better deal with a multi-trip policy, either for Europe or the whole World (with or without the USA and Canada).
 The policies often also cover the UK.

 - Do make certain to declare any pre-existing medical condition, otherwise your cover may be invalid.
-You may find that taking common medications, such as blood pressure tablets, will not affect your premium.
+You may find that taking common medications, such as blood pressure tablets and statins, will not affect your premium.

-- If you are travelling within the European Economic Area and Switzerland, then make certain to obtain your European Health Insurance Card (EHIC).
+- If you are travelling within the European Economic Area and Switzerland, then make certain to obtain your UK Global Health Insurance Card (GHIC) which has replaced the European Health Insurance Card (EHIC).
 It doesn’t replace travel insurance, but it can help.
 Apply free of charge on the NHS website.

 See also my article: Who Needs to Bother with Travel Insurance!